Initiatives for Occupational Safety and Health

 All employees who belong to security services fields and drive daily participate regularly in safe driving training.
 As with our Systematic Behavior, we also hold a nationwide contest for Security Driving.
 Employees who have driven for a certain period without any traffic accidents or violations, along with their offices, are recognized with an award.
 Through these measures, we are constantly seeking to improve safe driving skills and awareness among employees.

 Training for Security Driving

 Inspection of equipment, vehicles, etc., before starting work

 Before starting work, security staff use an inspection sheet to check for any problems with protective equipment such as helmets, knife-proof and bullet-proof vests, security batons, and emergency call devices.
-Furthermore, supervisors also check that protective equipment is being worn correctly, and security staff are in a good health, etc. to ensure that our security staff are always deployed in the best possible condition.
+Furthermore, supervisors also check that protective equipment is being worn correctly, and every staff is in good health, etc., to ensure that our security staff members are always deployed in the best possible condition.

 Also, before using vehicles, security staff are always required to use a pre-driving inspection check sheet to perform safety confirmation that includes inspection for tire damage, proper functioning of brakes, and proper functioning of headlights, turn signals, and other lamps.

 In order to eliminate mistakes due to carelessness, etc., strict checks using the pointing and calling method are performed on a regular basis.

 Safety checks at the time of security system inspection

 When inspecting the security systems of subscribers’ buildings, each employee uses a dedicated check sheet to periodically inspect the equipment and devices which are used.
 Additional checks are then performed by supervisors so as to constantly maintain equipment and devices in the appropriate condition so that they can be safely used at any time.